calee14/FoodAllergyIndicator/README.md

   - [ ] connect to API
   - [ ] check if there is food in image
   - [ ] implement allergy check code with google's results
+- [ ] Check clarifai's confidence score to tell if we should look at data
+  - [ ] have a threshold of more than 80 percent from 50.